Best Kayak Fishing Rods for the Money (2023 Guide)

 Cons

-OVERVIEW: You can fit this rod in a medium case, and it’s easy to assemble, so we recommend it for all anglers that do a lot of traveling!
+BUYING ADVICE: You can fit this rod in a medium case, and it’s easy to assemble, so we recommend it for all anglers that do a lot of traveling!
 The casting is accurate, and the rod has a solid stance that can hold up to 15 lb.

 We got saltwater lures for snook and tarpon to see how the rod works on saltwater species, and the results looked good.
-If you want to find out more about matching saltwater lures, read our best saltwater lures review.

 Fenwick AETOS Fly Fishing Rod